SleepyFish-121/Model-Implement/README.md

 ## Overview

-Planning to write some statistical or machine learning model with Numpy library.
+Planning to implement some statistical or machine learning model with Numpy library.

-Not considering error from inappropriate input.

 Focusing on the implement of `fit()` and `predict()` fucntion.

 ## Events